ThomasAunvik/AnimeListBot/README.md

 ## Profile

-Once the bot is online, you can add your MAL or Anilist profile: `.setup MAL/Anilist Username` and you will be added to the bot.
+Once the bot is online, you can add your MAL or Anilist profile: `al!setup MAL/Anilist Username` and you will be added to the bot.
 You are able to register both of the same time, but you can only use one of them.

 Use `al!setlist MAL/Anilist` to choose which one to use.